Kanazawa, Japan: Best Things to Do, Samurai Districts & Where to Stay

 One of the spectacular installations is the famous Swimming Pool by Leandro Erlich, an installation where visitors appear to be underwater.
 The museum is full of inspiring artworks, often making use of light effects, sound, and multimedia displays.

-From Kanazawa, it is easy to go on a day trip to the traditional village Shirakawa-go or the Japanese Alp town Takayama.
+From Kanazawa, it is easy to go on a day trip to Shirakawa-go or the traditional mountain town Takayama in the Japanese Alps.

 Read next: Where to Stay in Osaka and A Day Trip to the Famous Fuji Five Lakes